A feast for the eyes.

 Fyodor Dostoyevsky was imprisoned here, leading to his inspiration for his classic novel Crime & Punishment.

-After 2 hours here, we walked across the street to the Mosque.
+After 2 hours at the fortress, we walked across the street to the Mosque.
 It might seem closed, but if you walk around the corner to the parking lot, you can luck out with a friendly guard who will let you in for free.

-The next day we headed to Dachniki for lunch, a charming little place modeled after a Soviet dacha.
+The next morning we headed to Dachniki for lunch, a charming little place modeled after a Soviet dacha.
 It boasts the best borscht in the city.

 Most people flock upstairs to see the morbidly fascinating catalog of human and animal fetuses with anatomical “variabilities”, preserved in vodka and vinegar.

 Peter the Great himself sponsored this project for the edification of his people to understand these were not devil-inspired “monsters” per se but rather naturally occurring variances of the human condition.